stacksjs/ts-web-scraper/docs/intro.md

 # Introduction

-A powerful, type-safe web scraping library for TypeScript and Bun with **zero external dependencies**.
+A powerful, type-safe web scraping library for TypeScript and Bun with zero external dependencies.

 ## What is ts-web-scraper?